 |Big Agnes Copper Spur UL2||Light and good in bad weather||1.49kg||$$$$|

 |Tarptent Double Rainbow||Super light and easy||1.2kg||$$$|

 To help understand what your own personal requirements are in a backpacking tent, you’ll need to think about what type of backpacker you are.
-The best backpacking tents in this review suit those wanting to minimise weight in their packs and maximise their enjoyment of time in the wilderness, like the below types of backpackers.
+The best backpacking tents that we have summarised here suit those wanting to minimise weight in their packs and maximise their enjoyment of time in the wilderness, like the below types of backpackers.